 Government and Politics:

 Read the paper looking for laws proposed and passed for the city, county, state, and national levels.
 Consider how these might have affected your ancestor’s world.
-Also, pick up on the names of various leaders as these details help you anchor your ancestor to a particular point in time.
+Also, pick up on various leaders' names as these details help you anchor your ancestor to a particular point in time.

 Stock Market Reports: